Egyptian court sentences 3 Al Jazeera journalists to prison

 Baher received an additional six months in prison.
 The state news agency MENA said that extra time was handed down because he was in possession of a bullet at the time of his arrest.

-The three men were originally sentenced to between seven to 10 years in prison on charges including spreading lies to help a terrorist organisation, a reference to the Muslim Brotherhood which the military toppled from power two years ago.
+The three men were originally sentenced to seven to 10 years in prison on charges that included spreading lies to help a terrorist organisation, a reference to the Muslim Brotherhood, which the military toppled from power two years ago.

 The three defendants denied all charges, calling them absurd.
 Three other Egyptians, all students, also received three-year sentences for the same charges.